I'm sure I've eaten hundreds of my Mom's Cinnamon Rolls over the years.

 - 6 tablespoon butter softened but not melted

 - 3-4 tablespoon milk or water

 - 2 teaspoon vanilla extract optional

 To make the dough

-To make the dough - In a small saucepan, heat milk to a simmer taking care not to boil.
+- To make the dough - In a small saucepan, heat milk to a simmer taking care not to boil.
 When milk comes to a simmer, turn off the heat and add the butter to melt.
 Cool to lukewarm.

-In a large mixing bowl, sprinkle yeast over warm water and 1 tsp. sugar.
-Let stand until bubbly.
-Stir in milk mixture, beaten eggs, and half of flour.
+- In a large mixing bowl, sprinkle yeast over warm water and add 1 tsp. sugar.
+Let stand until bubbly, about 5 minutes.
+Stir in milk mixture, ½ cup sugar, salt, beaten eggs, and half of flour.
 Beat until smooth.

-In the meantime, mix sugar and cinnamon.
-Brush a 9x13 pan with melted butter.
+- In the meantime, mix sugar and cinnamon.
+Grease your pan with cooking spray or butter.

-Put rolls, cut sides up, in prepared pan so that the spiral shows.
-Drizzle any remaining melted butter over the rolls.
+- Put rolls, cut sides up, in prepared pan so that the spiral shows.
 Cover loosely with plastic wrap and refrigerate overnight OR set aside to rise for 20-30 minutes.

-Preheat oven to 375 degrees.
+- Preheat oven to 350 degrees.
 Let the rolls stand at room temperature for 20-30 minutes if they have been refrigerated.